 Each component can define any of the following elements – horizontal displacement (de, dn), vertical displacement (du), horizontal error (eh), vertical error (ev).
 Horizontal and vertical are defined in terms of ellipsoidal coordinates (that is the north and east directions are aligned with true north and east, not grid north and east on a projection).

+The displacement field calculated at any given time will be uniquely invertible.
+That is, no two locations will transform to the same point after applying the displacement field.
+This is required to be able to transform locations uniquely between any two epochs.
+Note that this is a constraint on how precisely faulting can be represented.
+(For velocity models this will only be true over "reasonable" time frames)

 The displacement field calculated at any given time is spatially continuous – any patch that does not cover the full extent of the deformation model will calculate to zero at its edges.
-(Note that if modelling close to a fault rupture the actual displacement will be discontinuous.
-This will not be properly reflected in the model – in order to ensure that the deformation is invertible it will include an arbitrary smoothing across areas of surface rupture.)
+Note that if modelling close to a fault rupture the true displacement is discontinuous.
+This will not be properly reflected in the model – in order to ensure that the deformation is invertible it will include an arbitrary smoothing across areas of surface rupture.
+This is consistent with the purpose of the deformation model – it is not intended to be an exact model of faulting deformation, but instead a practical approximation to it that allows combining data before and after an earthquake where it is reasonable to do so.

 The deformation at any given time and place is determined by summing the values calculated for each component of each submodel (NDM and patches) at that time and place.
 The calculation is based on the latitude and longitude of the point ignoring elevation.

 A component can evaluate as undefined at a given time and location.
 If any component evaluates as undefined, then the entire deformation model is undefined at that time and location.
-(Note that while patch models do not explicitly cover the extent of the deformation model, they are specified as evaluating to 0 outside their extents, not evaluating to undefined).
 For the New Zealand model this may apply to parts of the grid that are offshore, as well as points beyond the extents of the NDM.
+A component can be specified to evaluate as either 0 or undefined beyond its spatial extents.
+For example a patch due to an earthquake will evaluate to a zero deformation for points outside the patch.
+Similarly if a component is defined for a limited time extent then it may be treated as 0 or undefined outside this range of times.
 There is no specifically defined behaviour where the deformation is undefined – it is implementation dependent.

-The displacement field calculated at any given time will be uniquely invertible.
-That is, no two locations will transform to the same point after applying the displacement field.
-This is required to be able to transform locations uniquely between any two epochs.
-Note that this is a constraint on how precisely faulting can be represented.
-(For velocity models this will only be true over "reasonable" time frames)

 Each component defines a spatial representation and time function.
 The spatial representation defines a displacement vector and/or error components at any location within the range of the model, and the time function defines a scale factor at any time within the valid date range of the component.

-The spatial model is defined either by values on a rectangular grid in terms of latitude and longitude, or by a TIN in terms of latitude and longitude or by a prioritised group of grid and/or TIN definitions.
-The displacement field is defined at each node of the grid or mesh, and interpolated by bilinear interpolation (grids) or linear interpolation (TIN).
-(Details below)
+The spatial model is defined by values on a rectangular grid in terms of latitude and longitude definitions.
+The displacement field is defined at each node of the grid and interpolated across grid cells using bilinear interpolation (grids).

-Where the spatial representation is defined by a grid, TIN, or nested group.
-The value of a nested group at any location is the value of the first TIN or grid in the group which is defined at that location (typically this would apply for nested grid definitions, where the finest grid applying at a location would be used to calculate the deformation).
+Where the spatial representation is defined by a grid or nested grid (an ordered list of grids).
+The value of a nested grid at any location is the value of the first grid in the group which is defined at that location (typically this would apply for nested grid definitions, where the finest grid applying at a location would be used to calculate the deformation).

-Several components may use the same grid or TIN spatial representation with different time functions.
+Several components may use the same grid spatial representation with different time functions.

 The time function can use one of four time functions, “velocity”, “step”, “ramp”, “decay”.